+Module e title , Abbreviation

+Psycho ology o f Interactive Systems 06-HCI-PSY-212-m01

+Module e coord inator Module offered by

+holder of the Chair of Psychological E rgonomics Institute of Human Computer Media

+ECTS Meth od of grading Only after succ. con npl. of module(s)

+5 nume rical grade

+Duratio Duration Module level Othe Other prerequisites Other prerequisites

+1 seme ster graduate

+Conten Contents

-Module title Abbreviation Psychology of Interactive Systems - o6-HCI-PSY-182-mo1 Modul e coord linator Module offered by holder of the Chair of Psychological Er gonomics Institute of Human Computer Media ECTS Meth od of grading Only after succ. con npl. of module(s) 5 nume rical grade Duratio on Module level Other prerequisites ; 1 seme ster graduate Contents In the module, explanatory models, methods and findings from psychology are used to explain, predict and evaluate interactions between humans and technology.
-Each unit deals with one area of psychology (e.g., cognitive luate interactions between humans and technology.
+In the module, explanatory models, methods and findings from psychology are used to explain, predict and evaluate interactions between humans and technology.
 Each unit deals with one area of psychology (e.g., cognitive psychology, clinical psychology) and applies it to a human-technology interaction (e.g., cognitive: design and arrangement of icons, distraction by driver information systems or multitasking; clinical: internet addiction, information overload or VR in therapy and rehabilitation).
 Lecturers present the knowledge base according to the current state of research for the acquisition of the subject competencies.